A Star Brighter Than the Sun: Anime

 An anime television series adaptation was announced on February 10, 2025.
-It is produced by Studio Kai and directed by Sayaka Kobayashi, with series composition by Yasuhiro Nakanishi, characters designed by Jinfeng Zeng, and music composed by Natsumi Tabuchi and Miki Sakurai.
-The series premiered on October 2, 2025, on TBS and its affiliates.
+It was produced by Studio Kai and directed by Sayaka Kobayashi, with series composition by Yasuhiro Nakanishi, characters designed by Jinfeng Zeng, and music composed by Natsumi Tabuchi and Miki Sakurai.
+The series aired from October 2 to December 18, 2025, on TBS and its affiliates.
 The opening theme song is "Stellar Days", performed by Motohiro Hata, while the ending theme song is "Saishin-wa" (最新話), performed by Wanuka.
 Amazon Prime Video is streaming the series worldwide.
+Following the airing of the final episode, a second season was announced.

 Reception

 The series was nominated for the 12th An An Manga Award in 2021.
 It later won the 14th edition in 2023.
 The series was also ranked eighth in the 2023 edition of Takarajimasha's Kono Manga ga Sugoi! guidebook for the best manga for female readers.
+The series was nominated for the 50th Kodansha Manga Award in the shōjo category in 2026.